Telecominfraproject/openlan-cgw/README.md

 The main reasoning behind a new implementation of the GW is the horizontal scalability.
 # Dependencies (runtime)
 CGW requires a set of tools and services to operate and function.
 Some of them are embedded into the application itself and require no external utilities, while others are required to be running for the CGW to operate.

+**NOTE**: while runtime CGW depends on services like kafka, redis and PGSQL, the *make* / *make all* targets would build a complete out-of-the-box setup with default configs and container params:
+- Kafka, Redis, PGSQL containers would be created and attached to default - automatically created - *docker_cgw_network* network;
+  All three (and one additional - *init-broker-container* - needed for kafka topics initialization) will be created as part of single container project group.
+- CGW will be created as separate standalone container, attached to same *docker_cgw_network* network;

 ## gRPC
 CGW utilizes gRPC to communicate with other CGW instances (referred to as Shards).
 This functionality does not depend on some external thirdparty services.
 ## Kafka